Thursday, December 29, 2016

 Update March 2024:

-As people have mentioned in the comments, after this sad episode Emilio Nella (mispelled as Emilionella in some news reports) carried on with his knife grinding business in Deptford and remarkably five generations later it continues as Nella Cutlery Services.
+As people have mentioned in the comments, after this sad episode Emilio Nella (misspelt as Emelionella in some news reports) carried on with his knife grinding business in Deptford and remarkably five generations later it continues as Nella Cutlery Services.
 In fact it is 'the UK’s leading knife sharpening company' according to its website, which also tells the story of its origins: 'The Nella story began back in Italy in 1901 in the small village of Carisolo in the northern region of Trentino.
 Emilio Nella the great grand father of the current owners decided to move away from his native land to seek a better life elsewhere in Europe.
 He acquired a portable grind stone, and began to make his way across the continent doing his knife sharpening service.
 After a year travelling on foot Emilio arrived in Deptford London where he quickly established a reputation as a master grinder and sharpener'.
 Today its main office is in Orpington.
 And they still have Emilio's original grinding stone (picture from Newsshopper article on history of firm)

 Thursday, December 08, 2016